comp-physics/deepOscillations/README.md

 ## License

-This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
+<Need to check> This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

 ## Installation